-Fish, like many nocturnal creatures, can see in low-light conditions.
+Like many nocturnal creatures, fish can see in low-light conditions.
 However, their reliance on vision alone for survival is limited, as they engage various senses, such as smell, taste, and touch, to navigate their underwater world.
-You should learn the answer to “are fish attracted to light at night?”
+You should learn the answer to the question, “Are fish attracted to light at night?”
 Nevertheless, the role of light in influencing fish behavior at night is a fascinating aspect of their ecology.

 Are Fish Attracted to Light at Night?